wonghang/originstamp-proof/README.md

 # originstamp-proof

-This is a repository of storing the [OriginStamp](https://originstamp.com/) SHA256 hash and corresponding proof files of some of my important documents and source codes.
-There is also a python code `originstamp-proof-to-address.py` to **compute everything indepenedent of OriginStamp**.
+It is a repository of storing the [OriginStamp](https://originstamp.com/) SHA256 hash and corresponding proof files of some of my important documents and source codes.
+There is also a python code `originstamp-proof-to-address.py` to **compute everything independent of OriginStamp**.
 Just in case OriginStamp goes bankrupt or disappears, a backup of all Bitcoin-transactions should be available somewhere on the Internet to prove the timestamp.

-I want to prove to the world that such documents and source codes **exists before a specific date**.
-The reason for the proof is a complex legal and personal matters which I will not disclose until a tragic event happens.
+I want to prove to the world that such documents and source codes **exist before a specific date**.
+The reason for the proof is a complex legal and personal matters which I will not disclose unless a tragic event happens.

 # What is OriginStamp?